shimondoodkin/nodejs-autorestart/README.md

     require('autoexit');

-### to lunch nodejs you type
+### to launch nodejs you type
     cd /var/www
     ./nodejs.sh

 to make it work with upstart
-copy nodejs.conf to /etc/init/
+copy `nodejs.conf` to `/etc/init/``

 ### to use upstart you type :

     [command] + [init filename without conf extention]

     start nodejs
     stop nodejs
     restrt nodejs

 ### when i start to develop connect to the server with ssh and run:

     stop nodejs
     cd /var/www
     ./nodejs.sh

-then i start to see application output and errors on the screen if i want to stop the server i press Control + C and the script stops
+Then I will start to see application output and errors on the screen If I want to stop the server I press `Control + C` and the script stops.

+### what files to watch?
-modify autoexit.js for your needs to watch other folders and file types
+Modify autoexit.js for your needs to watch other folders and file types